krydos/JSONRulesChecker/README.md

     // do something
 }
 ```
 I really don't like it.
-I write this library because I want to validate JSON using some rules.
+I wrote this library because I want to validate JSON using some rules.

 Like that:
 ```php